Achieve your full potential thanks to Saxion’s modern learning facilities

 Interact with staff and students in an international learning environment

-Have you already completed a three- or four-year degree in your home country which is similar to Art & Technology?
+Have you already completed at least a three- or four-year degree which is similar to Art & Technology?
 If so, you could be eligible for the short degree programme.
 You will find specific details of the entry requirements for this programme under requirements.
 Depending on your previous education, you can complete the short degree programme in either one or two years.
 At the end of the process, you receive a full bachelor’s certificate.

-The short degree programme for Art & Technology is divided into two periods.
-In the first half year you study degree-related subjects, work on projects and draw up your graduation plan.
+The one-year short degree programme for Art & Technology is divided into two periods.
+In the first half year you study degree-related subjects, work on projects and draw up your individual learning plan.
 This period looks like this:

 You spend the second half year doing your thesis.
 The thesis phase comprises the following aspects:

 The two-year version short degree programme consists of the second year and the fourth year of the regular programme.
 Depending on your previous programme different subjects can part of your individual study programme.